 The late Daniel Zamudio

-The young man’s attackers not only beat him mercilessly but also stabbed him, cut off part of his ear, burned him with cigarettes, broke his leg with a rock and carved Swastikas into his skin with broken glass.
+His attackers, believed to be part of a neo-Nazi group, not only beat him mercilessly but also stabbed him, cut off part of his ear, burned him with cigarettes, broke his leg with a rock and carved Swastikas into his skin with broken glass.

 Hundreds of people held vigil outside Zamudio’s hospital in hope that he would recover but, after clinging to life for three weeks, he was eventually pronounced brain dead.